flim-labs/fcs-py/docs/v1.0/index.md

 The application GUI allows the user to export the FCS post-processing data in `binary file format`.

 The user can also preview the approximate final file size on the GUI.
-The final size depends on the **number of activated correlations** (and so on the correlations functions vectors calculated ) and on the **length of user notes** added to the .bin header.

 For a detailed guide about data export and binary file structure see:

 - [FCS Data Export guide ](../python-flim-labs/fcs-file-format.md)